-Why would an organization utilize Reuse & Sync?
+Why Would an Organization Utilize Reuse & Sync?

 You can make a copy of an item, container or project.
 Synchronization is optional but can be enabled between items.

 Create a library or catalog to establish system-wide standards in your organization for all business units to follow.
-These might include common business practices, rules, glossaries or even a set of non-functional requirements that teams should reference but not modify.
+These might include common business practices, rules, glossaries, or even a set of non-functional requirements that teams should reference but not modify.

-For example a business that relies heavily on acronyms and terminology might create a glossary that can be defined and managed in one place, and used as a reference everywhere else.
+A business that relies heavily on acronyms and terminology might create a glossary that can be defined and managed in one place, and used as a reference everywhere else.
 Another organization might create and manage business practices in one place, allowing references to those practices to remain consistent across the organization.

-TIP: If are using a catalog to push changes to many projects, you can synchronize items to push changes from your “catalog” project to all other project items that share the same global ID.
-You must have write access on all projects in the sync to do this.
+With you can split a set of information from a single point in time into several branches such that each branch can be modified in parallel.
 This can be useful when you want a snapshot of items at a particular point in time, but to still allow these items to be modified in parallel.
-Reuse in this case results in the versioning of an entire docu- ment made up of multiple items, rather than just a version of a single requirement.
+Reuse results in the versioning of an entire made up of multiple items, rather than just a version of a single requirement.

 Similar to branching, reuse and synchronization lets you use items across multiple releases or sprints in parallel.